 Norman Ives: Constructions & Reconstructions is written by author and graphic designer John T. Hill.
 According to the article by Megan Williams, “Ives was known for creating striking compositions out of fragmented letterforms and abstract formations that straddled the worlds of graphic design and fine art.”

-Steven Heller wrote two articles about Norman Ives for Print Magazine.
+Steven Heller wrote three articles about Norman Ives for Print Magazine.
 Heller is the co-chair of the SVA MFA Design / Designer as Entrepreneur program, and writes frequently for EYE and Design Observer.
 He is also the author of over 190 books on design and visual culture.
 He received the 1999 AIGA Medal, is in the Art Directors Hall of Fame and is the 2011 recipient of the Smithsonian National Design Award.
 He has referred to Ives as a “Modern Master.”

 Norman Ives has an historic place in the American Mid-Century Modern canon as a member of a crew that used typefaces as art.
 It was not until after his passing in 1978 that I became aware that his work contributed to placing the Yale School of Art—a modern design hot-house under Josef Albers—on the map.